-Following graduation, Mr. Clement clerked for Judge Laurence H. Silberman of the U.S. Court of Appeals for the D.C.
+Following law school, Paul clerked for Judge Laurence H. Silberman of the U.S. Court of Appeals for the D.C.
 Circuit and for Associate Justice Antonin Scalia of the U.S. Supreme Court.
-After his clerkships, Mr. Clement went on to serve as Chief Counsel of the U.S. Senate Subcommittee on the Constitution, Federalism and Property Rights.
+After his clerkships, he went on to serve as Chief Counsel of the U.S. Senate Subcommittee on the Constitution, Federalism and Property Rights.

-Mr. Clement has been an Adjunct or Visiting Professor at the Georgetown University Law Center since 1998, where he teaches a seminar on the separation of powers.
+Paul is a Distinguished Lecturer in Law at the Georgetown University Law Center, where he has taught in various capacities since 1998, and a Distinguished Lecturer in Government at Georgetown University.
 He also serves as a Senior Fellow of the Law Center’s Supreme Court Institute.

 - M.Phil., with distinction